ibenalia/feeling-indicator/README.md

 ![Love Detective](assets/banner.gif)

-> **⚠️ DISCLAIMER**: While the CCP might be reading your DMs anyway, we promise we're not sharing your cringe flirting attempts with them.
-Your secrets are safe with us!
-(Unless you're really bad at flirting, then we might need to report you to the Dating Police 👮‍♂️)
+> **⚠️ DISCLAIMER**: This extension uses DeepSeek's API to analyze your messages.
+Please be mindful of privacy concerns and avoid sharing sensitive or confidential information.
+Stay vigilant about what you analyze! 🔒

 ## 🎮 What is this?